Zacaria/apidays-2023/docs/Presentation.md

 note:

-Started dev and JS 10 years ago
+Started development and JS 10 years ago

 And I love it

 I love the fact that you can move quickly

 The fact that you can use it everywhere

 And that's the richest ecosystem ever

+Today I'm building ClubMediterranee API in NodeJS

+But I'm here to express my own opinions which do not necessarily reflect those of ClubMediterranee

 ---